 5. Harmona Beach Hotel

 This site was submitted by George Paratsokis.
-As the site loads, we’re presented with a preloader of the logo.
+As the site loads, we’re presented with a preloader of the logo (if you want to learn how to add a preloader to your website, swing by this tutorial).
 After loading, the hero section displays a large background image with an overlay that covers most of the image.
 Appearing to the left of the image is the title and tagline within an animated box that’s partially open on one side.
 The box, logo, title text, buttons, social icons, and the CTA in the menu are a nice tan that matches the site’s branding.
 An about section displays a link with a circle that animates to underline the text on hover.
 Rooms are shown within cards with the title at the bottom of the image.
 On hover, an overlay appears over the image, the title moves to the center, and then a Read More link appears.
 A full-width CTA displays an overlay similar to the hero section and draws the box around the text, overlapping the button.

 6. Professional Website Basel

 This site was submitted by Benny Hozjan.
 This is a one-page design with lots of details such as a purple dot that follows the sections and highlights the section in the menu, and a matching styled navigation bar.
 The hero section shows a patterned background with colored shapes with a tagline in the center followed by a graphic that overlaps the next section.
 An about section shows how it works using blurbs with animated icons that bounce even if you’re not hovering over them (you can create a similar effect using Lordicon).
 Several sections display information with text on one side and graphics on the other.
 Services are shown within blurbs that include hover animation, images, titles, and a styled dot at the bottom.
 A full-width CTA displays a short line of text in large type with a smaller tagline on one side and an animated button on the other.
 A section of client logos uses the same background as the hero section but displays it in parallax to create a different look.

 7. Just VR